armory3d/armory_docs/getting_started/scene5.md

 ![](img/scene5/11.jpg)

 Now that the tanks are fully controllable, we make them shoot bullets.
 To keep scene clear, bullet object is placed in the second scene layer with **Render disabled**.
-This ensures object will be exported but not visible on it's own.
+This ensures object will be exported but not visible on its own.

 ![](img/scene5/12.jpg)